chto/linna/docs/example.rst

     Demonstrates how to use LINNA to sample a 2d gaussian distribution

-.. _multivariate gaussian distribution: ../notebooks/multivariate_gaussian_distribution.ipynb
+.. _multivariate gaussian distribution: multivariate_gaussian_distribution